insure logo

 Least expensive ZIP codes

-The least expensive ZIP code in West Virginia for home and auto insurance bundling is 26505 at an average rate of $2,622.
-See the 10 least expensive ZIP codes below.
+The most affordable ZIP code in West Virginia for bundling home and auto insurance is 26505, with an average rate of $2,622.
+Below are the 10 least expensive ZIP codes.

 ZIP codeAverage auto and home after discountAverage difference